-Footballec Rules
+Footballec rules

 11 players per team

-Every figure played individually
+Each figure is played individually

-2 × 5 minutes recommended
+2 Ă— 5 minutes recommended

 How do you play with the figure?

 Three moves.
-Ein Spiel.
+One game.

 Understood in 60 seconds.